-- 5.2.
+- 5.1.
+'Affordable housing' refers to a particular product outside of the private housing market.
+Affordable housing is usually owned and managed by Local Authorities or Registered Providers of Social Housing.
+It includes social rented, affordable rented and intermediate housing.
+It can also include specialist accommodation needs for a range of groups, for example, the elderly.
+The definition of these products can currently be found in the National Planning Policy Framework 2012 Annex 2 or any succeeding national policy guidance. - 5.2.
 The level of need for affordable housing is evidenced through the emerging Strategic Housing Market Assessment (SHMA).
 The findings of this indicate that within Central Lincolnshire there is a need for 17,400 affordable homes between 2012 and 2036.
 The Central Lincolnshire authorities recognise the importance meeting the housing needs of the community and this is set out in objective a) housing and policy LP11 of the Local Plan. - 5.3.
 For the purposes of this SPD, homes that do not meet the above definition of affordable housing such as low cost market housing for example homes built for sale on the open market for first time buyers may not be considered as affordable housing.